 You May Find Out You're Approved Right Away

-When you make your credit card application online, make sure you use a secure web connection (not a public wifi) to prevent your personal details from being stolen.
-Once you've submitted the application, don't press the back button or the submit button more than once.
-Otherwise, there could be issues processing your application.
+When you make your credit card application online, make sure you use a secure web connection (not a public Wi-Fi) to prevent your details from being stolen.

-Once your approval is confirmed, you'll also find out the credit limit you've been approved for.
+Once your approval is confirmed, you'll also find out the credit limit you've been approved for, unless you've applied for a credit card with no preset spending limit.
 Then, in 7-10 business days, you'll receive your credit card in the mail.
-Activate your credit card and you're ready to start making purchases.
+Just call the number on the front of your card or create an online account to activate your credit card and you're ready to start making purchases.

 Why a Credit Decision Could Be Delayed